Jubila Singers sing vibrant music from cultures which have a strong harmonic tradition. We sing in many different languages and primarily a cappella.

 “I thoroughly enjoyed every minute of the happy occasion and was at times moved to tears by the sheer beauty of the voices.”
 Audience member.

-In July 2014, approximately a third of the choir visited Hobart to sing at the Tasmania Festival of Voices, and we performed at the Blackheath Choir Festival at the end of August.
-During September 2015, over half the choir travelled to Adelaide, SA, to sing in the beautiful St Peter’s Cathedral and at a favourite venue of musicians, the Pilgrim Church.
+In July 2014, approximately a third of the choir visited Hobart to sing at the Tasmania Festival of Voices, and during September 2015, over half the choir travelled to Adelaide, SA, to sing in the beautiful St Peter’s Cathedral and at a favourite venue of musicians, the Pilgrim Church.
+We have just returned (August 2016) from a trip to the wonderful Blackheath Choir Festival and performed to an enthusiastically supportive crowd.

 Jubila Singers is a self-supporting community group run by Jane Becktel.